-6.4.2.1 subscribe
+6.4.3.1 subscribe

+6.4.3.1.1 Description

 This service capability provides the ability for AEs to subscribe to receive payloads based on a publication resource.

 As part of the subscription, the subscribing AE can provide delivery and retainment policies to enhance the robustness of the notification to AEs that have subscribed to the publication resource identified in the request.